Danil-Didkovskiy/java-webrtc-screen-sharing/README.md

 node server.js -p port
 ```

-Then run clients in other terminals:
+Then run clients in other terminals
+with the same `port` value in arguments.
+The default `port` value is 3000.

 ```bash
 cd ..